loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- Do you feel you’re getting enough feedback?
-Why/why not?
+- Do you have any feedback for me?

-- I'd like to improve as a manager and I could really use your help.
-Next week, would you be willing to share some feedback on one to two things you think I could do better as your manager?

-- What aspect of your job you would like more help or coaching?
+- Which areas would you like more or less direction from me on your work?

+- How do you prefer to receive feedback?

 ## Career development

-- If you were to create your ideal position, how would it differ from what you are currently doing?
+- What are your long term goals?
+Have you thought about them?

+- Is there an aspect of your job you would like more help or coaching?

-- What would you like to learn about in the future?
+- Who in the company would you like to learn from?
+What do you want to learn?

-- Is there a different way we can develop your skills   outside of traditional training?

 ## Conversation starters

-- Tell me about what you’ve been working on.

 - What's something I don't know, but should?

-- Are you on track to meet the deadline?
+- If they have children: How is [name of child] doing?
+(Ask something related to their age like starting school, playing sports, or other interests.)

+- How’s it going?

 ## Job satisfaction

-- What aspect of this project has been particularly interesting for you?
+- What would convince you to leave for a job somewhere else?

-- Do you feel like you're growing in your role?
-What makes you say that?
+- What’s working well for you in your current position?

-- What do you think you could be doing differently?
+- What have you tried so far to make progress on it?

 ## Other

-- As a kid, what did you want to be when you grew up?
+- What’s one thing we could change about work for you that would improve your personal life?

+- What questions do you have about the project?

 - What would you be doing right now if we weren’t having this meeting?
 How do you feel about being taken away from that task?

-- If you had millions of dollars, what would you do every day?

 ## Team and company

-- Could you tell me a little more about that?

-- How well do you feel like you relate to you coworkers?
-Do you view them as friends, acquaintances, or strangers?
+- What areas are ahead of schedule?

-- What do you think about _________?
+- What could you have done differently?

+- What are some ways we could improve at teamwork?
+What makes you say that?

 ## Work-life

-- What worries you?

-- What’s an inexpensive thing we could do to improve our office environment?
+- How do you feel about your work/life balance?

+- What part of the day do you have the most energy and focus?
+When do you have the least?
+What changes could we make to your work schedule to accommodate this?

 - What, if anything, did you used to do that you find you don’t have time for right now?